 Parents have the right to appeal if they are not satisfied with the Governors' response to their expressed preference.
 Parents who wish to appeal should inform the school in writing.
-Further quidance is available on the school website: www.esh.durham.sch.uk/
+Further guidance is available on the school website: www.eshprimary.org.uk